-Medals and diplomas shall be supplied.
+Medals and diplomas shall be supplied by the IOF.

-- WTOC 25.9 The title of World TrailO Relay Champions Paralympic class shall be awarded to the team with the shortest total corrected time. - WTOC 25.10 In the World TrailO Relay Championship Paralympic class competition, the three members of the team shall receive: -

-1st place Gold medal (plated) and diploma 2nd place Silver medal (plated) and diploma

-• 4th-6th place diploma

-- WTOC 25.11 The title of World TempO Champion shall be awarded to the competitor with the shortest total time in the World TempO Championship. - WTOC 25.12 The following prizes shall be awarded in the World TempO Championship:

-1st place Gold medal (plated) and diploma 2nd place Silver medal (plated) and diploma

-• 4th-6th place diploma
+- WTOC 25.5 The title of World PreO Champion Paralympic class shall be awarded to the competitor with the highest score (and the shortest accumulated time at the timed controls in the event of a tie for highest score) in the World Championship Paralympic class. - WTOC 25.6 The following prizes shall be awarded in the World PreO Championship Paralympic class: - 1st place Gold medal (plated) and diploma - 2nd place Silver medal (plated) and diploma - 3rd place Bronze medal and diploma - 4th-6th place diploma Medals and diplomas shall be supplied by the IOF.

-- WTOC 25.13 The prize-giving ceremonies shall be performed by representatives of the organising Federation and the IOF. - WTOC 25.14 During the prize-giving ceremony, the national flags of the first 3 competitors shall be flown and the national anthem of the winner shall be played.
+- WTOC 25.7 The title of World TrailO Relay Champions Open class shall be awarded to the team with the shortest total corrected time. - WTOC 25.8 In the World TrailO Relay Championship Open class competition, the three members of the team shall receive: - - 1st place Gold medal (plated) and diploma - 2nd place Silver medal (plated) and diploma - 3rd place Bronze medal and diploma - 4th-6th place diploma - Medals and diplomas shall be supplied by the IOF. - WTOC 25.9 The title of World TrailO Relay Champions Paralympic class shall be awarded to the team with the shortest total corrected time. - WTOC 25.10 In the World TrailO Relay Championship Paralympic class competition, the three members of the team shall receive: - - 1st place Gold medal (plated) and diploma - 2nd place Silver medal (plated) and diploma - 3rd place Bronze medal and diploma - 4th-6th place diploma - Medals and diplomas shall be supplied by the IOF. - WTOC 25.11 The title of World TempO Champion shall be awarded to the competitor with the shortest total time in the World TempO Championship. - WTOC 25.12 The following prizes shall be awarded in the World TempO Championship: - 1st place Gold medal (plated) and diploma - 2nd place Silver medal (plated) and diploma - 3rd place Bronze medal and diploma - 4th-6th place diploma - Medals and diplomas shall be supplied by the IOF. - WTOC 25.13 The prize-giving ceremonies shall be performed by representatives of the organising Federation and the IOF. - WTOC 25.14 During the prize-giving ceremony, the national flags of the first 3 competitors shall be flown and the national anthem of the winner shall be played.